 What does the Bible Say About Spiritual Growth?

-When we take a look at what does the Bible say about Spiritual growth, we realize growth is a critical aspect of our Christian walk that draws us closer to God and the freedom He offers.
+When you take a look at what does the Bible say about Spiritual growth, you realize growth is a critical aspect of your Christian walk that draws you closer to God and the freedom He offers.

-Our spiritual growth is not what saves us or earns us God’s love.
-Our growth is a product of spiritual transformation that comes from a decision to follow and seek Christ.
+Your spiritual growth is not what saves or earns God’s love.
+Your growth is a product of spiritual transformation that comes from a decision to follow and seek Christ.